In a stark evaluation to last 12 months’ rain-soaked ceremony, the sun shone brightly Friday morning for this 12 months’ graduation.

-Six awarded honorary degrees
+Six were awarded honorary degrees.

 “As the primary historian and first African American to lead the Smithsonian Institution, you play a key role in illuminating our kingdom’s past,” Holloway stated.
 “We are proud to honor your many groundbreaking achievements.”